How do I use the archives at the Porter County Museum?

 Can I take photographs?

-Unless otherwise posted, you are welcome to take pictures of Museum exhibits for personal use with hand-held cameras using no flash.
+Unless otherwise posted, you are welcome to take pictures of PoCo Muse exhibits for personal use with hand-held cameras using no flash.
 To use a tripod or standing lights, please obtain permission from staff.
 No photography for commercial purposes is permitted without the express written permission of the Porter County Museum.

 When are your free days?